How Functional Nutrition Can Help You Heal

 Most nutrition professionals are not trained to tailor nutrition recommendations to each person’s cellular and genetic needs.
 With the ability to test and evaluate such things as gut microbiome, immune responses to food, and exposure to environmental toxins or a detailed breakdown of your cholesterol profile, while taking into account your unique genetic makeup – functional nutritionists offer an unparalleled experience.

-The UltraWellness Center offers Functional Nutrition Consultations for those interested in benefitting from Functional Medicine without the need to work with one of our physicians*.
-Nutrition consults can be conducted in person, over the phone or via video conferencing.
+The UltraWellness Center offers Functional Nutrition Consultations for those interested in benefitting from Functional Medicine without the need to work with one of our physicians.

 As part of your assessment, our nutritionists can order and interpret the following specialty tests: